The top article on the Tuesday, 15 June 1976 Caymanian Compass was ‘The Queen honours three more in the Cayman Islands’.

 The Commonwealth Day message from the Queen was also read by the governor at the parade, urging all to strive to achieve fundamental freedoms, including to “bring down the numbers suffering from starvation in the world”.

-An article and photo also appeared telling the story of two West Bay musicians, McArthur Manderson and Elgin Welds, who were adrift for 18 hours, starting about 10pm on Wednesday night when the 50-hp engine on their 16-foot cabin cruiser gave out.
+Another article told the story of two West Bay musicians, McArthur Manderson and Elgin Welds, who were adrift for 18 hours after the 50-hp engine on their 16-foot cabin cruiser failed.
 They were rescued a little after 4pm the following day.

 The editorial on page 4 was on the Currency Amendment Law and the constitution.

-“Members of the Legislative Assembly showed wisdom on Thursday when they passed without debate on Second Reading the Currency (Amendment) Law, 1976, which will enable the Currency Board to spread the range of its investments,” the editorial noted.
+It stated, “Members of the Legislative Assembly showed wisdom on Thursday when they passed without debate on Second Reading the Currency (Amendment) Law, 1976, which will enable the Currency Board to spread the range of its investments.”

-‘Our Constitution’ discussed that Turks and Caicos’ new constitution was due to come into effect later in the year.
-The new constitution would put that country “ahead of Cayman” as it would provide for a chief minister who would be elected by the people’s representatives in the House, and the governor in turn would appoint the other ministers on the nomination of the chief minister.
+‘Our Constitution’ discussed that Turks and Caicos’ new constitution was due to come into effect later in the year, a move that would put that country “ahead of Cayman” as it would provide for a chief minister who would be elected by the people’s representatives in the House, and the governor in turn would appoint the other ministers on the nomination of the chief minister.

 An advertisement appeared for Hobbies and Books, which was promoting tropical fish as “an unusual gift for Father’s Day”.